RasaHQ/rasa/docs/policies.rst

 .. note::

-    It is required to have the two intents ``confirm`` and ``deny`` in the domain of the bot.
-These are used to identify whether the user confirmed to a suggestion or denied it.
+    It is required to have the two intents ``confirm`` and ``deny`` in the domain of the bot, to determine whether the user confirms or denies a suggestion.

 Default Actions for Confirmation and Clarification
 """"""""""""""""""""""""""""""""""""""""""""""""""